AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 ### 3. Adjust API Calls

 Review and update your API calls to match the new method signatures and parameters in v4.
-Here are some common changes:
+Here are sample changes:

 V3: